 So let’s wear our cardigans today in honor of Mr. Rogers’ life long commitment to the children of America.

 And let’s wear our cardigans today to pay tribute to all those people that lovingly work with our children day in and day out.
 There are so many unsung heroes out there quietly protecting, nurturing and enhancing childhood.
 They really don’t get the respect and recognition they deserve.

 Do you know someone that has made a big difference in your child’s life?
 Do you know someone who has devoted their life to children?
 Do you know someone who deserves to receive the “First Ever Mr. Rogers’ Cardigan Award”?
 If so, tell us about them and nominate them in the comment section.
-One lucky nominee will be chosen to win the cardigan below.
-The winner will be announced on Saturday, March 8, 2014.

 This cardigan refashion tutorial is for you, Fred!

 I loved the design on this sweater, but pullovers just don’t do much for me.
 This was the perfect candidate to become a much more versatile cardigan.

 All you need is some coordinating fabric, a pair of sharp scissors, a measuring tape, a button, an elastic hairband, and of course your trusty sewing machine.

 And you can give your old pullover sweater a new life as a cardigan.